Mitrailleuse: Modern uses of the term mitrailleuse

 A machine gun is still referred to as a mitrailleuse in French, following the pattern set by the adoption of the Mitrailleuse Hotchkiss in 1897.
 The FN 5.56 mm NATO machine gun, the Minimi, derives its name from the term Mini-Mitrailleuse, "small machine gun".
 Submachine guns may be called mitraillettes, the diminutive of mitrailleuse, although they are also called pistolets mitrailleurs ("mitrailleuse pistols").

 In Dutch as spoken in the Netherlands, the word mitrailleur is widely used as a synonym for machinegeweer (machine gun).
 Obviously, this word is derived from the original mitrailleuse by changing the gender of the French word.
-In Dutch-speaking parts of Belgium, however, the word mitrailleur is rarely used, largely because it is regarded as poor French.
+In Dutch-speaking parts of Belgium, however, the word mitrailleur is rarely used, largely because the former is regarded as poor French.

 The term is also used in Norwegian.
 Although spelled slightly differently as mitraljøse, the pronunciation is similar.
 In Norway, the term nowadays is used to refer to a machine gun (the MG3, labeled as mitr-3, to be specific) mounted on a tripod.
-This is similar to the German term Schweres Maschinengewehr, which refers to a regular machine gun mounted on a tripod (since the introduction of General purpose machine guns).
+This is similar to the German term Schweres Maschinengewehr, which refers to a regular machine gun mounted on a tripod (since the introduction of general purpose machine guns).

 In Turkish the term mitralyöz, which is apparently derived from mitrailleuse, was widely used as a synonym for machine guns before becoming an archaic term.
 Currently, makineli tüfek (machine rifle) is considered the accepted term.

 A related word, metralhadora, is used in Portuguese.
 Although it is derived from the French mitrailleuse, its pronunciation is different.
 It describes any automatic firearm.
 Similarly, in Spanish ametralladora is the word for a machine gun, metralleta, connected to French mitraillette for a sub-machine gun.

 The word also survived in Romania, where the generic term for a machine gun is mitralieră.
 In Slovenian, Croatian and Serbian it is mitraljez, and in Albanian a machine gun is referred to as mitraloz.
 In Greek, mydraliovolo (μυδραλιοβόλο) is a—now somewhat archaic—term for a machine gun.

-The word mitrailleuse is surely the source for the modern Italian term: Mitragliatrice, describing a machine gun, as well.
+The word mitrailleuse is surely the source for the modern Italian term mitragliatrice, describing a machine gun, as well.